Skip to main content

 How to exercise while pregnant

 When you are creating an exercise plan for your pregnancy, two areas that would be beneficial to focus on are your core and your pelvic floor.
-Core strength can stabilize your trunk and support your growing belly.
+Core strength can stabilize your trunk, help you maintain proper posture, and support your growing belly.
 Working your pelvic floor can help your body handle contractions and train those muscles so they will be strong and ready to use well after pregnancy

 If you did core strengthening before you were pregnant, you can continue to do so, but of course, check with your OB/GYN and your physical therapist to make sure you can do it safely.
 Classes like Pilates and yoga can be great for pregnant women, as they focus on breath and build core strength and stability.
 Yoga can help your body adjust to different positions.
 Doing moves on all fours like bird dogs and planks can help with labor, since you may end up laboring in that position.